Logo Help Centre

 All convictions, cautions and information on the DBS certificate are assessed for their relevance in respect of safeguarding children and an individual’s suitability to work with children.

+The assessment is carried out by the Vetting Officer.
 If you have content on your DBS certificate, the Vetting Officer may refer the case to the Vetting Panel.
 The Panel may then request further information from you to ensure you are suitable to hold a position of trust in cricket.
-The existence of any convictions and/or cautions will not necessarily prevent an individual from being involved in cricket, that will depend on the nature and circumstance of the information provided and will be vetted on a case-by-case basis.

-Once the Vetting officer's investigations have been completed, the Cricket Regulator will send you an email notifying you of the final decision regarding your clearance.
+Once the Vetting Officer's investigations have been completed, the Cricket Regulator will send you an email notifying you of the final decision regarding your clearance.
 Your County Safeguarding Officer will also be notified.

 If you have been asked to send in your certificate for review but have not received it from the DBS you may be able to request a reprint.
+If you are not eligible for a reprint e.g. your certificate has been lost or destroyed, or more than 93 days have passed since the result was issued, you will need to make a new application.

-Once you have received the new certificate you must post it to Edgbaston for review.
+Once you have received the new certificate you must post it the Safeguarding Team for review.
+Once the review process is complete your certificate will be returned to you via Royal Mail's First Class Signed For service.

 Who will know about my criminal convictions?

-DBS certificates containing content will only be seen by the Cricket Regulator Safeguarding Team, this information will not be shared outside of the Safeguarding Team, unless there is a need to share information with others in order to protect children.
+DBS certificates containing content will only be seen by the Cricket Regulator Safeguarding Team, this information will not be shared outside of the Safeguarding Team, unless there is a need to share information with others in order to safeguard children.

 All information is kept confidential and managed within a secure environment, in accordance with the requirements of the Data Protection Act.
 Where information is shared, this is done in accordance with the requirements of ‘Working Together to Safeguard Children, 2023’.